jlcrodrigues/feup-computer-graphics/README.md

 # CG 2022/2023

+Project developed as part of the Computer Graphics curricular unit @ FEUP.
+Using WebGL, we created a series of graphical interfaces.
+To see the final product, head to its [description](project/README.md).

 ## Group T06G03
 | Name             | Number    | E-Mail             |
 | ---------------- | --------- | ------------------ |